Medicines under additional monitoring

 Reporting of side effects

 Patients and healthcare professionals are encouraged to report suspected side effects seen with any medicine.
-Under the new pharmacovigilance legislation, patients have the right to report suspected side effects directly to the national medicines regulatory authorities in their country if they wish.
+Under the pharmacovigilance legislation, patients have the right to report suspected side effects directly to the national drug regulatory authorities in their country if they wish.
 Information on how to do this must be given in each medicine’s package leaflet and summary of product characteristics.
+You can report suspected adverse reactions to The Danish Medicines Agency here.

 The black triangle makes it possible to quickly identify medicines that are subject to additional monitoring.
 Patients and healthcare professionals are strongly encouraged to report any suspected side effects with medicines displaying the black triangle, so that any new emerging information can be analysed efficiently.

-The concept of additional monitoring and the black symbol were introduced by new EU laws on the safety-monitoring of medicines, called the pharmacovigilance legislation, which started to come into effect in 2012.
+The concept of additional monitoring and the black symbol were introduced in the EU pharmacovigilance framework, which came into effect in 2012.

 Any new medicine authorised after 1 September 2013 which is subject to additional monitoring will include the black symbol in the package leaflet and the summary of product characteristics when it is placed on the EU market.